OPCODE-Open-Spring-Fest/turtlebot-navigation/README.md

 # TurtleBot Navigation
-  A turtlebot which a differential drive bot equipped with LiDAR, wheel encoders and imu to collect information of surrounding.
+  A turtlebot which is a differential drive bot equipped with LiDAR, wheel encoders and imu to collect information of surrounding.
 This bot can be used to navigate autonomously through a given area once map is made of that world.

   In Gazebo different types of worlds can be made to navigate and simulate autonoumous navigation.